larrytech7/jw-web/README.md

 # jw-web
-A James Webber website viewer.
-View Images from the James Webber Space telescope as a diaporama
+A James Webber image viewer.
+View Latest Images from the James Webber Space telescope as a diaporama